maticnetwork/terraform-polygon-supernets/README.md

 set +a
 ```

-You can quickly double check that your environment variables have been
+To verify that your environment variables have been
-set by running `env | grep -i tf_var` to double check that the
+set correctly, run the command `env | grep -i tf_var`.
-environment variables match what you specified in `example.env`
+This will display the environment variables, allowing you to confirm they match the values specified in `example.env`.

 The full list of variables that can be configured are in
 [variables.tf](./variables.tf).